-There is one (1) HRM street tree within the ROW of Pelzant Street, and two (2) HRM street trees within the ROW of George Street.
-Given there locations within the planned site driveway and encroachment, these 3 HRM street trees will need to be removed.
+There are two (2) trees that resides on private property near the ROW and two (2) HRM street trees within the public right-of-way directly adjacent to the project fronting Pleasant Street.
 It is noted that HRM street trees shall not be touched prior to approval and/or compensation agreements between the developer and HRM Urban Forestry are in place.
 Adjacent street trees are to be protected during construction in accordance with the HRM Tree Bylaw (T-600).
 Refer to HRM tree protection detail in the appendix.